mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

 }
 ```

-Reusing another style rule simply means that Mimcss copies all style properties from the rules being reused and then applying our own style properties.
+Reusing another style rule simply means that Mimcss copies all style properties from the rules being reused and then applies our own style properties.
 Notice, how the `width` property from the `rightbar` class overrode the value of this property defined in the `sidebar` class.

 > We considered implementing a different model of re-using class names, in which the resultant CSS would only list non-inherited style properties for each class, but the actual name created for the derived class would contain names of both classes, e.g. "vbox sidebar".
 The advantage of this approach is in smaller code; however, the big obstacle (and as we decided - unsurmountable) is that there would be no reliable way to override classes in grouping conditional rules such as @media and @supports.
 Classes inside the conditional rules usually have the same names as the classes declared outside but provide different styles.
 There is no way to ensure, however, that the inheritance chains of the classes inside the conditional rules would be exactly the same as the chains outside; therefore, the names would be different and the overriding will not work.